• Spirits of the House

 • Gotcha (Mongoose & Cobra)

 Gouache on paper.
-15 x 20 inches, plus frame
+15 x 20 inches, plus frame. private collection

 • A Visit to Galisteo

-gouache on paper, 36 x 36 inches, plus frame
+gouache on paper, 36 x 36 inches, plus frame. private collection

 • The Innocence of a Bleeding Heart